wbhart/mpir/build.vc10/readme.txt

 =============

 The MPIR build is started by opening the Visual Studio C/C++ solution file 'mpir.sln' in the build.vc10 directory.

+It will be assumed here that the MPIR root directory is named 'mpir' so that the build directory is mpir\build.vc10.
+The output directories for builds are:

+    mpir\lib   for static libraries
+    mpir\dll   for dynamic link libraries(DLL)

 MPIR is built by using the appropriate build projects and, where appropriate, setting the build configuration and platform: